ramandrosoa/Linear-Regression/R file/autocorrelation.md

 ```

 ![](autocorrelation_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+The lag k autocorrelation is given by $p_k = \phi^k$ for $k =1,2,...,$
+this equation is called the autocorrelation function.

+The Durbin-Watson Test only checks for autocorrelation with a lag of 1.

 This plot shows the correlation of the error terms in different lags.
 The blue dotted line represents the significance level.